msramos/ex_pipeline/README.md

 * The second parameter is an optional and immutable keyword list that is passed to all steps.
 * A step **must** return an on/error tuple - `{:ok, any}` or `{:error, any}`.
 * If one step fails, the next steps are not executed.

+### Error handlers

+If any of the steps fail, the state will be _invalid_.
+You can customize the returned error with error handlers.

+* Error handlers are functions whose name end with `_handler`
+  * The first parameter is the last version of the `Pipeline.State` struct from the evaluation of the last step.
+  * The second parameter is the same optional and immutable keyword list that is passed to all step.
+* The returned value of a handler will replace the state's `error` field.
+* They are only executed the state is invalid after the execution of all steps.
+* When executed, it happens after all steps and before hooks.

 ### Hooks and Async Hooks